JunhanCui/Final-work-for-Bachelor/Bachelor final project/README.md

 **AJD (Análisis de Jerarquía Dirigido / Directed Hierarchy Analysis)** is a novel variable selection and dimensionality reduction algorithm based on **Topological Data Analysis (TDA)**.

 Unlike traditional statistical methods (e.g., PCA) that focus on variance, AJD iteratively evaluates the topological significance of variables by analyzing the stability and structure of their associated **Persistence Diagrams**.
-This project provides a robust implementation for computing directed hierarchies using multiple topological metrics, including Wasserstein distance, Bottleneck distance, and Persistent Entropy.
+This project provides a robust implementation for computing directed hierarchies using multiple topological metrics, including Wasserstein distance, Bottleneck distance, and Persistence Entropy.

-This research draws theoretical inspiration from **Toric Topology**, specifically the combinatorial structure of **Moment-Angle Complexes ($\mathcal{Z}_K$)**, aiming to bridge the gap between algebraic topology invariants and data feature selection.

 ## ✨ Key Features